Why is Elon Musk so desperate to flip Wisconsin’s Supreme Court?

 Musk has been plowing campaign donations into the race to succeed retiring liberal justice, backing conservative candidate Brad Schimel and repeatedly stressing the importance of the outcome

-Elon Musk has taken a sudden, intense interest in the Wisconsin Supreme Court this year, plowing at least $18m into the campaign of conservative circuit judge Brad Schimel ahead of the state’s election on April 1 to find a replacement for the retiring liberal Ann Walsh Bradley, in which Schimel is facing off against more moderate rival Susan Crawford.
+Elon Musk has taken a sudden, intense interest in the Wisconsin Supreme Court this year, plowing at least $18m into the campaign of conservative circuit judge Brad Schimel ahead of the state’s election on April 1 to find a replacement for the retiring liberal Ann Walsh Bradley.

 Musk is so committed to flipping the balance of power that he has been offering local voters $100 to sign a petition denouncing “activist judges” and handing one lucky signatory $1m as part of a last-ditch effort to publicize his cause.